josko3567/viwerr/README.md

 # Description

-`viwerr.h` is a simple error catching library, compatible with errno.
+`viwerr.h` is a simple error catching library, compatible with `errno`.

 # Syntax & Logic